Dev Mode. Emulators used.

 And I'll just speak to that point.

-It was moved forward for consideration because we presented a range of architectural fees for at the operations committee we have completed negotiations on this with Integras architecture.
+It was moved forward for consideration because we presented a range of architectural fees for at the Operations Committee.

 This is actually a BTA IV project.